rishab-gold/GOLD-USERBOT/README.md

 - Paste the OTP received on Telegram.
 - If You have Enabled 2-Step Verification then fill your password.
 - Note that Termux Doesn't show passwords when filled.
 Just paste your password and hit enter.
-- Your HellBot Session Will be saved in your Telegram Saved Message.
+- Your GOLD-USERBOT Session Will be saved in your Telegram Saved Message.

 ------
 ## Disclaimer
 - We won't be responsible for any kind of ban due to this bot.
-- HellBot was made for fun purpose and to make group management easier.
+- GOLD-USERBOT was made for fun purpose and to make group management easier.
 - It's your concern if you spam and gets your account banned.
 - Also, Forks won't be entertained.
 - If you fork this repo and edit plugins, it's your concern for further updates.